Fires are a very real threat to our everyday lives and it’s beyond any reasonable doubt that wireless smoke detectors save lives.

-The review was written as I was in need for smoke alarms and detectors for my house and so needed to do the research to find ones that would be good enough for my family.
-Since then we have added a few steps over the last few years to include testing of them, and in that time we have logged many hours of research and testing new ones each year.
+The review was written as I was in need for smoke alarms and carbon monoxide detectors for my house, and so needed to do the research to find ones that would be good enough for my family.
+Since then we have added a few steps over the last few years to include testing of them, and in that time we have logged many hours of research and testing of new ones each year.

 We’ve looked at a whole host of smoke alarms and detectors in order to compile this review.
 We always stay up to date with reviews from other major companies that also test or review products, such as, C-Net, ConsumerReports and Good Housekeeping.
 Then we do our own testing ourselves and with members of our site, who provide their feedback through our in depth product testing programs.

 *This review covers the best wireless smoke detectors on the market before and since the last time we created this guide.
 We’ve covered this category extensively.

 I am sure you have already read various smoke detectors reviews from other people to find out which one is reliable, so I know that you have found the same problem as I did… that it is difficult to decide.
 In this review I seek to assist you with the things you should consider when picking top-rated wireless smoke alarms for your home.